-The NCAA has identified the potential for a gap in medical care for visiting teams during NCAAsanctioned events.
+The NCAA has identified the potential for a gap in medical care for visiting teams during NCAA-sanctioned events.
 Such a gap would put visiting student-athletes at heightened risk.
+The

-The NCAA Board of Governors has requested the creation and dissemination of these materials to remind member institutions about their obligations related to medical care and coverage as they relate to NCAA student-athletes who are participating in school-sponsored practice and competition at locations other than their home institutional facilities and to provide guidance with respect to related risks and considerations.
-In order to appropriately address the identified potential gap in care, each member institution should consider the following evaluative steps:
+NCAA Board of Governors has requested the creation and dissemination of these materials to remind member schools about their obligations related to medical care and coverage as they relate to NCAA student-athletes who are participating in school-sponsored practice and competition at locations other than their home school's facilities and to provide guidance with respect to related risks and considerations.
+In order to appropriately address the identified potential gap in care, each member school should consider the following evaluative steps:

-- \Box Careful review of these materials, along with all athletics program scheduling and anticipated staffing models, with applicable campus medical, legal and risk management authorities to determine whether proposed staffing plans adequately address applicable medical care obligations for both home and away events. - □ Identification of potential gaps that may result in non-compliance and identification of a plan (e.g., collaboration with conference or campus leadership to secure additional internal resources and/or creation of a plan to coordinate with host team institutions or licensed third parties) to address identified needs. - Evaluation of whether any obligations or related issues might be most effectively managed at the conference level and coordination with conference membership and leadership to explore alternatives. - Evaluation of relevant insurance policies with applicable campus medical, legal and risk management authorities to confirm adequacy of coverage and identify and resolve any unintended gaps in coverage. - Documentation of institution-wide expectations as part of conference/departmental/team travel policies and guidelines. - Documentation of the details related to the delegation by a visiting institution of any of its medical care and coverage responsibilities and the assumption of those responsibilities by the conference, the host institution or another party. - Timely communication to and education of all applicable athletics and other institutional staff about the details of team travel policies and guidelines, and any arrangements with other institutions or third-party medical providers related to the medical care and coverage of student-athletes participating in away events.
+potent all gap in care, each member school should consider the following evaluative steps: Careful review of these materials, along with all athletics program scheduling and anticipated staffing models, with applicable campus medical, legal and risk management authorities to determine whether proposed staffing plans adequately address applicable medical care obligations for both home and away events.
+Identification of potential gaps that may result in non-compliance and identification of a plan (e.g., collaboration with conference or campus leadership to secure additional internal resources and/or creation of a plan to coordinate with host team schools or licensed third parties) to address identified needs.
+Evaluation of whether any obligations or related issues might be most effectively managed at the conference level and coordination with conference membership and leadership to explore alternatives.
+Evaluation of relevant insurance policies with applicable campus medical, legal and risk management authorities to confirm adequacy of coverage and identify and resolve any unintended gaps in coverage.
+Documentation of school-wide expectations as part of conference/departmental/team travel policies and guidelines.
+Documentation of the details related to the delegation by a visiting school of any of its medical care and coverage responsibilities and the assumption of those responsibilities by the conference, the host school or another party.
+Timely communication to and education of all applicable athletics and other school staff about the details of team travel policies and guidelines, and any arrangements with other schools or third-party medical providers related to the medical care and coverage of student-athletes participating in away events.

-As highlighted in the sections describing institution obligations and considerations above, each institution retains medical care and coverage obligations for its own student-athletes regardless of whether they are participating in home or away events.
-Despite common historical practice, an institution should not assume that a host institution will agree to take on those responsibilities with respect to its visiting student-athletes.
-Rather, if an institution anticipates that it will require the assistance of the conference, the host institution or another third party to fulfill its obligations related to the provision of medical care at away events, it should proactively communicate and coordinate with those other parties and come to an agreement around which responsibilities will be delegated by the visiting institution and assumed by the third party.
+As highlighted in the sections describing school obligations and considerations above, each school retains medical care and coverage obligations for its own student-athletes regardless of whether they are participating in home or away events.
+Despite common historical practice, a school should not assume that a host school will agree to take on those responsibilities with respect to its visiting student-athletes.
+Rather, if a school anticipates that it will require the assistance of the conference, the host school or another third party to fulfill its obligations related to the provision of medical care at away events, it should proactively communicate and coordinate with those other parties and come to an agreement around which responsibilities will be delegated by the visiting school and assumed by the third party.
 These types of agreed upon details are best documented in a written agreement between the parties or, in the case of conference management, in the applicable conference policies and guidelines.
 The parties should consider simultaneously discussing and addressing, as applicable, the other considerations described above and, as necessary, including the same as part of their written documentation.